Kassi Kuppinger

 This variety of mini pumpkins comes in a deep orange color and features a long, sturdy stem.
 They make for great carving pumpkins, are delicious to eat, and have seeds that are fantastic for roasting.

-How to Grow Baby Bear Pumpkins
+How To Grow Baby Bear Pumpkins

 Plant these pumpkins in full sun.
 They require fertile soil that is heavy in organic material.
 Fertilizing your plants with a high-nitrogen fertilizer is recommended.
 They also have high water requirements and will grow best with at least one inch of water per week.
 Allow for 105 days (approximately) for the fruit to reach maturity.
 Once grown, these pumpkins should weigh around two pounds and average around five inches in diameter.
 Be sure to give the vines plenty of room to grow.
 In optimal conditions, each plant should produce around 8-10 pumpkins.